 - By-Law 5 The General by-law.
 The unit owners approved this By-law in June 2004 and it repealed the previous By-laws 1-4, which had existed since the Corporation was formed in 1982.
 By-law 5 deals with the election and size of the Board of Directors, Directors’ duties, owners’ meetings, the assessment and collection of common expenses, occupancy standards and other basic matters.
 It was necessary to adopt By-law #5 and repeal By-laws 1-4 due to requirements in the 'new' Condominium Act.

 - By-Law 6 The Standard Unit by-law.
 This By-law was approved by unit owners in June 2008 and describes the “standard unit”.
 If a damage or insurance claim involves the Corporation, the Corporation is responsible for returning a unit to this condition.
 (It should be stressed that owners should, in addition to personal property insurance, have their own insurance to cover all upgrades that have been made to their unit over and above this standard.)

 - By-Law 7 The telecommunications by-law This by-law was approved by the owners in June 2017 and specifically allows the Board to sign telecommunications agreements, to charge only the owners who receive the service and not to necessarily allocate the costs in the percentages laid down in the Declaration.

 If you want to print a copy of the By-Laws it is suggested that you download it (links below pictures) and then print.

-The scanned version of General By-Law # 5 below is easier to search and check but it was produced by scanning and OCR. it has been carefully proof-read but it may have errors.
-The "original" PDF version is definitive.
+The scanned versions of General By-Law # 5 and Standard Unit By-Law 6 below are easier to search and check but were produced by scanning and OCR.
+Both have been carefully proof-read but may have errors.
+The "original" PDF versions are definitive.